kubernetes/kops/docs/instance_groups.md

 {{ kops_feature_table(kops_added_default='1.21') }}

 A Warm Pool contains pre-initialized EC2 instances that can join the cluster significantly faster than regular instances.
-These instances run the kOps configuration process, pulls known Docker images, and then shuts down.
-Once the ASG need to scale out, it will pull instances from the warm pool if available.
+These instances run the kOps configuration process, pull known Docker images, and then shut down.
+When the ASG needs to scale out it will pull instances from the warm pool if any are available.

 You can enable the warm pool by adding the following: